mattmaniak/fiflo/README.md

 ```
 make debug
 ```
-This will link AdressSanitizer to better memory errors handling.
+This will link AdressSanitizer to memory errors handling.
 Also you will be able to run fiflo under gdb.
 You can also compile it normally and use Valgrind.

 ## FAQ
 Will you port it into a Windows?